 - Bulk system for FEP: Starting from the structure PSF file of methane, use the Add Solvation Box feature of VMD to hydrate the molecule.
+Remove Use Molecule Dimensions.
 Make a cubic box with 30 Å sides (-15 to 15 in each dimension).
-The VMD plugin generates PDB and PSF files that correspond to the complete system, i.e. the methane molecule immersed in water. - Tagging water oxygen for the ABF calculation: In VMD, mark water oxygen atoms by setting their beta value to 1:
+The VMD plugin generates PDB and PSF files that correspond to the complete system, i.e. the methane molecule immersed in water.
+By default these files are named "solvate". - Tagging water oxygen for the ABF calculation: In VMD, mark water oxygen atoms by setting their beta value to 1.
+Then save the coordinates in PDB format as reference.pdb.

 '''

+set a [atomselect top all]

-[atomselect top "name OH2"] set beta 1
+set b [atomselect top "name OH2"]

+set beta 1

+$a writepdb reference.pdb

 '''